-- Figure out your goals for the rest of 2020 and the start of 2021.
+- Figure out your goals for the rest of the year and the start of next year.
 It doesn't matter how small they are - Hire an employee?
 Branch out with different stock?
 An awesome new coffee machine?
 They all have value and if you start thinking about what you want now, you can spend the rest of the year ticking them off.

 - If these goals happen, how will they figure into your budget?
 Allow buffer areas for overspending or unexpected costs.
 But try to be realistic as you can.

 - Where do you see your business in next year?
 It might help to create a flowchart that tracks the months between now and EOFY next year.
 This might sound crazy to be thinking that far ahead but planning can only result in big steps, achievable goals and less surprises.
 So we vote yes on that one.

 This process will be a worthy investment for the future.
 Do it this year and next year will be a breeze.

 And this is just the start!